 Southern Africa's first privately-funded observation facility dedicated to optical tracking of space objects and debris

-The facilities will comprise fully automatic large field-of-view optical telescopes to carry out operational surveys of space debris in the geosynchronous orbit.
+The facilities comprise fully automatic large field-of-view optical telescopes to carry out operational surveys of space debris in the geosynchronous orbit.

 ID 38098: INTELSAT 22 (Perigee: 35,781.9 km; Apogee: 35,805.4 km) is an International Telecommunications Satellite in the GEO with a cross section of 1.7 m2 launched on 25 March 2012.